Chromehounds: Gameplay

-It offers opportunities for strategic thinking, as there are sometime multiple objectives for each mission.
-Both the single player and online game modes occupy a specific point in the game's timeline: the Single Player "Offline" story mode chronicles events just prior to the outbreak of the Neroimus War, while the Xbox Live "Online" mode takes place during the actual war.
+Chromehounds is a mech combat simulation game where the player controls customizable mechs, called HOUNDs, from a third-person perspective.
+The game offers opportunities for strategic thinking, as there are sometime multiple objectives for each mission.
+Both the single player and online game modes occupy different points in the game's timeline: the Single Player "Offline" story mode chronicles events just prior to the outbreak of the Neroimus War, the game's central conflict, while the Xbox Live "Online" mode takes place during the actual war.

-There are six different mech classes known Role Types (RT for short) to choose from in Chromehounds.
-Each class of mech has seven different missions in the single-player campaign mode.
-Several types of other mechs and vehicles can be found including real world vehicles most notably; M1A1 Abrams, Leopard 1A5, T-72B1 and Merkava Mk.I main battle tanks.
+There are six different mech classes known as Role Types (RT) to choose from in Chromehounds.
+Each class of mech has its own set of unique missions in the single-player campaign mode.
+Several types of other mechs and vehicles can be found including real world vehicles such as the M1A1 Abrams, Leopard 1A5, T-72B1, and Merkava Mk.I main battle tanks.

 Garage mode

-Chromehounds features a garage mode where the player can customize HOUNDS.
-While the garages in each mode are functionally identical, HOUNDS constructed in single player are limited to the parts won in single player missions.
+Chromehounds features a garage mode where the player can customize HOUNDs.
+While the garages in each mode are functionally identical, HOUNDs constructed in single-player is limited to the parts won in single-player missions.

 New parts for HOUNDs can be unlocked by completing single-player missions, purchased in in-game shops and some parts are available for free/pay download on Xbox Live Marketplace.
 Special parts can also be bid on in the Lottery.
 These include experimental parts developed by the player's own country, but have been discontinued by all three nations, and captured parts won in battle.
 Every day winners are chosen randomly and the bidding begins again.
 The selection of captured parts changes every day, and occasionally old experimental parts are moved to the normal shop and new ones are placed in the lottery to replace them.
 Bids are limited on a squad basis and higher ranked squads are allowed to place more bids (all experimental parts are now able to be purchased in the in-game shops, in their respective countries).